bhoomish-saptang/go-gin-crud/README.md

 1. /createAuthUser - POST method - to create authenticate username and password(password encrypted with bcrypt)

-2. /authUserLogin - POST method - to authenticate username and password is valid or not(password decrypt by bcrypt)
+2. /authUserLogin - POST method - to authenticate username and password is valid or not(password decrypt by bcrypt) and return jwt token

+3. /getAuthUser - GET method - to access a Auth user data using bearer token in authentication header(exp time of token is 2 minutes)

 JSON body of user details:
  Example:   {